microsoft/coyote/docs/_learn/programming-models/actors/synchronous-execution.md

 define a actor `M` that is easily decomposed into two smaller actors `M1` and `M2`.
 For each incoming event, `M` decides to run one of the two actors; there is no need to run them in parallel.
 In this case, you only need to code up the smaller actors `M1` and `M2`.
 The actor `M` can be a simple wrapper.
-On instantiation, `M` creates the two sub-state actors as follows.
+On instantiation, `M` creates the two child actors as follows:

 ```c#
 ActorId m1 = this.CreateActorAndExecuteAsync(typeof(M1), ...);
 ActorId m2 = this.CreateActorAndExecuteAsync(typeof(M2), ...);
 ```

-When `M` receives an event `e`, it will choose to run the appropriate actor as follows.
+When `M` receives an event `e`, it will choose to run the appropriate actor as follows:

 ```c#
 if (SomeCondition(e))